v3aqb/fwlite/README.md

-﻿a proxy server based on tornado framework, support parent proxy.
+﻿a proxy server based on tornado framework, support parent proxy, and understands Autoproxy rules.

 Just for fun.